-The first implementation step in the Better Mining risk management approach consists of a preliminary analysis of a supply chain, known as the Supply Chain Evaluation (SCE).
-This evaluation process serves to identify and assess upstream supply chain risks covered by the program, as well as to propose a tailored risk management strategy aligned with the OECD Due Diligence Guidance, which may include different levels of deployment of Better Mining due diligence systems.
+The first implementation step in the Better Mining risk When an incident is recorded in the Better Mining app, management approach consists of a preliminary analysis it is transferred immediately to the secure Incident of a supply chain, known as the Supply Chain Evaluation Management System (IMS) database and verified/confirmed (SCE).
+This evaluation process serves to identify and assess by an assigned data coordinator.
+The collection and upstream supply chain risks covered by the program, as verification of incidents and socio-economic data plays well as to propose a tailored risk management strategy an important role in the Better Mining Risk Management aligned with the OECD Due Diligence Guidance, which may Approach.
+Better Mining has developed a custom procedure include different levels of deployment of Better Mining due to translate the collected incidents and socio-economic diligence systems. data into risks, which is described further below.